Buy a Home

 First Time Home Buyer Education Options:

-$65 for 1 person/$110 for two – You hear directly from industry experts about the home buying process.
+$65 for 1 person/$110 for two (Updated for November 2019 Class to $100/$130 for two) – You hear directly from industry experts about the home buying process.
 You must register for classes ahead of time.
 You can sign up here.
-[Insert link] Classes are once a month and run from 5:30pm-8:30pm Tuesday, Wednesday, and Thursday evenings.
+Classes are once a month and run from 5:30pm-8:30pm Tuesday, Wednesday, and Thursday evenings.
 Your fee also includes a free follow-up one-on-one appointment including a free soft credit check and mortgage readiness review.

 First Time Home Buyer Counseling:

 Instead of taking a course, you can sign up for a one-on-one appointment to review your mortgage readiness.
 You can review credit, budgeting, savings, and affordability with one of our highly trained counselors.
-The fee is $20 for an optional soft credit check.
 See how much you can afford!
 To sign up click here.

 First Time Homebuyer Resources

 - Know Your Numbers – Short video explaining the basics of qualifying for a mortgage

 - Mymassmortgage.org – Website covering the major affordable mortgage options and other resources for first time homebuyers

 - Equity Builder, Federal Home Loan Bank of Boston – Grants for down payment assistance throughout New England